 Questionable or suspicious absences, frequent absences, and/or irregular or excessive absences shall be reported by the homeroom teacher on a district referral card and referred to the assistant principal or the dean of students.
 Following review, the information may be forwarded to the home and school visitor for further investigation.
-The home and school visitor may contact the parent/guardian by either a phone call or a visit to the home.
+The home and school visitor may contact the parent/guardian by phone call or visit.